Arborvitae – Pycnogenol & Its Synergistic Effect on Antioxidant Vitamins

 What is an Antioxidant?

 Antioxidants are compounds that scavenge and neutralise free radicals.
-Free radicals are highly destructive chemicals that damage cells and contribute to many diseases, ranging from stroke and heart attacks to degenerative diseases such as Alzheimer’s.
-Free radicals even contribute to aging.
+Free radicals are highly destructive chemicals that damage cells and contribute to many diseases.

 Pycnogenol as a ‘super antioxidant’